The AALLYN Ethos

 I couldn’t ignore this question I had inside: What do I actually want?

-This was the turning point.
+That was the turning point.
 I saw how easily I could get swept up by the momentum of chasing titles and paychecks and end up living a life that wasn’t really mine.
-I put my notice in abruptly, much to the surprise of everyone.
+I put my notice in abruptly, and that shocked a lot of people.
 ‘Wasn’t it your dream job?
 Your dream life?’
 But I knew something was off.

 Stepping away helped me redefine my relationship with money.
 I no longer see it as an end goal.
 Now it’s a tool and a resource I can use to build a life that feels aligned, intentional, and true to me.